zacherydickson/BashFunctionLibrary/README.md

 ## Number Processing

-[IsNumeric](scripts/IsNumeric.sh): Uses regular expressions to determine if a string contains a numeric value of different types; see the file for all numeric types supported
+[IsNumeric](scripts/IsNumeric.sh): Uses regular expressions to determine if a string is a numeric value of different types; see the file for all numeric types supported

 ## String Processing

-[JoinBy](scripts/JoinBy.sh): Given an arbitrary delimiter, join an arbitrary number of arguments into a string [RandomString](scripts/RandomString.sh): Generates a string of a given length which will make valid file names
+[JoinBy](scripts/JoinBy.sh): Given an arbitrary delimiter, join an arbitrary number of arguments into a string

+[RandomString](scripts/RandomString.sh): Generates a string of a given length which will make valid file names

 ## Variables